Are you trying to understand the difference between impressions vs. reach and how they affect your marketing strategy?

 If it’s low, it should signal to you that you need to increase engagement across the platform.
 As engagement increases with your posts, your impressions should begin rising as the platform prioritizes your content.

-Impressions are useful for assessing how well optimized your posts are.
+Impressions are useful for assessing how optimized your posts are.
 But ultimately, most of us are more interested in how many individuals are seeing our content.

 The bottom line is that people can’t be converted to customers via social media if they aren’t actually seeing your posts.
 So, reach is an important measure for many campaigns.